ssmithgannett/wordpress-resources/README.md

 Themes:
 * Template: [Underscores.me](https://underscores.me)
+* The main files we edit:
     * front-page.php: specific markup for what's designated as the home page in a site's customizer
     * page.php: for pages
     * template-parts > ....php: specific components for pages and posts, including the search page.
     * header.php: html head and the beginning of the body (header, navs, anything before the content)
     * footer.php: footer, site-wide scripts, etc
     * inc > customizer.php: theme customizer options
     * functions.php: runs the site, essentially.
 Enables blocks, enqueues styles and scripts
     * style.css: theme css and metadata
     * 404.php: error page when incorrect URL is entered, ideally should direct user back home or somewhere to get them on track quickly

 * Repos of the themes we've built:
     * [Ask Mike](https://github.com/GannettDigital/ask-mike-theme)